Megan Fox as Jennifer Amanda Seyfried as Needy Johny Simmons as Chip

 REPORT CARD

-TLDRGet Out is a horror classic in the making, demonstrating that the genre has more than enough in its wheelhouse to tell captivating stories about issues as nuanced as the terrors of post-racial ideology.
+Get Out is a horror classic in the making, demonstrating that the genre has more than enough in its wheelhouse to tell captivating stories about issues as nuanced as the terrors of post-racial ideology.
 It’s a movie that stays committed to both scaring and teaching, never foregoing entertainment for nuance or vice versa.
 With a healthy number of The Shining references, the evocative soundtrack spanning musical genres, dark comedy built into the structure of the narrative, and a protagonist who you can’t help supporting, it’s hard to find a reason not to recommend the movie to someone.

-Grade S
+Grade

+Go to Page 2for the spoiler discussion and more in-depth analysis.
 Go to Page 3 to view this review’s progress report .

-Release Date2020
+Release Date

-Running Time 124 minutes
+Running Time

-I’ll be upfront and say I don’t really remember Bad Boys or Bad Boys II outside of a few moments, and I wasn’t going to go through the effort of re-watching them for this newest release.
+I’ll be upfront and say I don’t really remember Bad Boysor Bad Boys II outside of a few moments, and I wasn’t going to go through the effort of re-watching them for this newest release.
 Thankfully for me, the movie doesn’t require knowledge of the previous movies, but does reward people who have kept up with Mike and Marcus’s journey up to now.
 I left the movie immensely satisfied and think this movie will please old and new fans alike.

 The movie follows a more mature Mike and Marcus, the former desperate to continue fighting bad guys while the latter is getting ready to retire and enjoy the comforts of life, including his newly born grandchild.
 However, a string of murders brings the two together for one last ride (pending the imminent sequel).
 While I may not remember the last two movies, I know I will remember parts of this one for a bit.
 The reveals in the third act were fun and well-earned- definitely not what I expected when I was walking in.
 That’s not to say the story is perfect.
 It definitely has some moments of fat that could be trimmed off, especially in the second act which feels like it goes on for a while.
 There’s a lot of “find X” guy sub-plots happening which feel like they could have been condensed and streamlined.
 But in spite of all of that, it’s entertaining.